-Employer-sponsored health insurance is offered voluntarily by employers and in general,34 they have the right to change coverage at any time.
+Employer-sponsored health insurance is offered voluntarily by employers and in general,38 they have the right to change coverage at any time.
 This includes changes such as raising copayments, increasing deductibles, requiring larger premium contributions from employees, using formularies for prescription drug coverage, or even eliminating coverage entirely.
 Employer mandates could be established to require that any retiree coverage offered to either current retirees and/or promised to current workers upon retirement could not be changed or eliminated.
-However, employers who wanted to reduce their health insurance costs, and were not allowed to change the coverage for their retirees would be forced to reduce costs only for their workers.
-In this situation, the retiree coverage would not change while the worker's would, possibly resulting in more generous benefits for retirees than workers.
+However, employers who wanted to reduce their health insurance costs, and were not allowed to change the coverage for their retirees would be forced to reduce costs only for their Employers could reduce benefits, increase premium contributions, workers. deductibles, or coinsurance for current workers, while still being required to maintain the more generous package for their retired workers.
 Although rather unlikely, in the most extreme case, employers could drop coverage for workers, while still providing coverage for retirees.
-The more likely outcome of a such a requirement is that employers could reduce benefits, increase premium contributions, deductibles, or coinsurance for current workers, while still being required to maintain the more generous package for their retired workers.
-Furthermore, faced with restrictions, employers might discontinue offering the promise of retiree health benefits to newly hired individuals, so that at least for this group of employees, they would not be required to offer retiree benefits when these workers eventually retire.
+Faced with restrictions, employers might discontinue offering the promise of retiree health benefits to newly hired individuals, so that at least for this group of employees, they would not be required to offer retiree benefits when these workers eventually retire.